-To help you approach conversational marketing with the right mindset, in this article, we will take from the basics to actionable steps and examples.
-But, before anything else, we need to start by answering the question of what is conversational marketing?
+To help you approach the project with the right mindset, in this article, we will take from the basics to actionable steps and examples.
+But, before anything else, we need to start with the basics

 Take NGDATA, for example, their definition strongly focuses on the aspect of listening to your customers: